 The great majority of protozoa in our aquariums, though

 uninvited, are not unwelcome.
 They are the microscopic

 counterparts of snails and algae-eating fish, feasting on

 overgrowths of bacteria and algae and thereby keeping them in

 check.
 Only a few species are parasitic on plants or fish.

 Unfortunately, these can cause a lot of trouble.

 Perhaps the the worst of the parasitic protozoa is Ichthyophthirius multifiliis, "fish louse with many children."
-This is a ciliate, a member of a large family of protozoa that share many traits and, presumably, a common ancestor.
-This most distinctive trait is the presence of cilia, hairlike organs that move in a coordinated way to propel the ciliate through the water or to draw water past the ciliate.
+This is a ciliate, a member of a large phylum of protozoa whose most distinctive trait is the presence of cilia.
+These are hairlike organs that move in a coordinated way to propel the ciliate through the water or to draw water past the ciliate.
 Other characteristics shared by most cilia are a mouthlike organelle called a cytostome, through which the ciliate takes in food particles (typically smaller microorganisms), and a division of its genetic material between a macronucleus and a micronucleus.
-The micronucleus is the ultimate set of blueprints for the ciliate, and it is duplicated during asexual reproduction and swaps genes from another ciliate during sexual reproduction.
+The micronucleus is the ultimate set of blueprints for the ciliate, and it is duplicated during asexual reproduction and swaps genes with another ciliate during sexual reproduction.
 The DNA blueprints in the micronucleus are copied numerous times in the macronucleus, which is where DNA is copied to RNA that will then serve as the template for protein synthesis.